South America (1846)

 South America is a tremendous book.
 It makes considerable demands on the reader but repays in proportion.
 It may be heavy going for the non-geologist, but is more readable than many other technical books of its vintage.
 Darwin's style is far more personal than would be found in almost any scientific book today.
 For example, Darwin rarely writes a page without using the word 'I'!
 The book is well-illustrated by the standards of its day and Darwin comes across as a skilful user of his carefully prepared, coloured sketch sections (plate 1).
 It must be said, however, that the modern reader will regret that Darwin did not listen to his friend Joseph Dalton Hooker's suggestion in February 1846 that South America include geological maps of the continent (Correspondence vol. 3, p.
 283).
 The Darwin Archive in Cambridge University Library contains several coloured geological maps which, if they had been included in the book, would have made it far easier to follow.

 The history of composition of South America is usefully summarised in Correspondence, vol. 3, pp. xv, 396 and that volume includes many letters bearing on the book.
 The first draft was finished on 24 April 1845, then revised in October.
 The Falklands were split off as a separate paper in March 1846.
 Today those islands have been shown to be a geological continuation of South America.
 Darwin must have been relieved when he put the proofs aside on 1 October 1846, ten years after the return of the Beagle, as the very same day he started work on his barnacles.1 First editions of South America are rare today; the original price was 12/- (60p) whereas a copy was advertised in December 2008 for over £10,000.
-We are aware of only one contemporary review in the British Quarterly Review in 1847.
+There were a few contemporary reviews, which are available in Darwin Online in Reviews.

 South America consists of eight chapters, plus appendices on Darwin's Tertiary fossils by George Sowerby and on his Secondary (now known as Mesozoic) fossils by Edward Forbes respectively.
 The chapters fall into two halves, the first half taking the geological history of South America back to mid Tertiary times, the second half taking it back to Secondary times.
 In this way Darwin breaks from a simple 'regional' approach and instead organises his material along chronological and thematic lines.
 This follows the approach used by Charles Lyell in his Principles of geology (1830-3) of starting with the strata laid down comparatively recently, which might be expected to have been formed in conditions closest to those of the present, then working backwards into steadily less familiar environments.
 The book is a goldmine of fascinating details, covering for example such esoteric concerns as loxodromism, the fractionation of lavas and advice on keeping cheese.
 It also contains some of Darwin's most eloquent prose, such as his description of mist in the Andes appearing as he believed the sea must once have done when filling the same space in the ancient past, and some of his finest statements on deep geological time.
 At one point (p.
 126) he summarises the entire geological history of South America on one page.